nuxeo-sandbox/nuxeo-ldt-parser/README.md

 Lines with items, last one contains the endRecordToken
 ```

-If you want to handle multi-pages _records_, do not forget to the the `endofPage` property for the item(s) in the XML configuration .
+If you want to handle multi-pages _records_, do not forget to the `endofPage` property for the item(s) in the XML configuration .
 See the example in ldtparser-service.xml, where the "IntermediateBalance" and the "ClosingBalance" items define `<endOfPage>true</endOfPage>`.

 #### Headers and Items:
 * A _header_ usually defines fields/values shared by the _record_.
 In a bank statement example, it will be the date of the statement, the client Id, the bank account, etc.